EV-Loop/TelemetryTest/README.md

   - Returning version identified in your package.json

 - WebSocket support for:
-  - Emitting device telemetry data to a client on an interval (see interval_data.js file attached)
+  - Emitting device telemetry data to a client on an interval

 You will write a simple client-side application **of your choice that will:**